 Automated Decision Making

 We do not use automated processing, including profiling, to make decisions that will have either legal or material effects on the individuals from whom we collect and process personal information.

 Data Privacy Rights for European Residents

-The European Union’s General Data Protection Regulation (GDPR) is a sweeping piece of legislation that grants EU residents increased control over their personal data.
+The European Union’s General Data Protection Regulation (GDPR) is a sweeping piece of legislation that grants EU and United Kingdom (UK) residents increased control over their personal data.
 In addition, the GDPR requires affected companies to create processes to comply with and facilitate consumer data requests, to update their privacy policies, and to ensure that personal data is secured.

 - Request access to your data

 - Take your data (in a readable, “portable” format) to another service provider

 - Restrict or object to the processing of your personal data